FE8Dev/FE8RProject/FE8_arsenals.md

 ## Staff

 A 1-4 range staff that drenches enemies.
 From its second version onwards, it gains the Wind element and becomes effective against Flying and Seared enemies.
+Its third version has 1-5 range.

 ### Earliest access